The Authority’s annual electricity usage in 2019-20 a 3.7% lower than in 2018-19, with 14,730,502-kilowatt hours consumed across the Park.

 - Get savvy with your fridge and freezer temperatures.
 Each degree lower uses 5% more energy.
 See advice on ideal fridge settings.

-- Keep compressor coils clean to ensure it’s working efficiently.
+- Keep compressor coils on your fridge clean to ensure it’s working efficiently.

 - Regularly check your fridge's seal.